 All students must demonstrate appropriate professional behavior as defined in the Professional Behaviors policy.
-Satisfactory progress is demonstrated by exhibiting consistent growth from the Beginning Level Criteria to Intermediate Level and eventually to Entry Level by the end of all clinical education experiences.
-The Professional Behaviors has an additional category, Post Entry Level, where the student's behavior would be consistent with an autonomous practitioner.
-This level is not required for the student to achieve; however, it facilitates the student to become a life-long learner as they embark on their professional careers.
+Satisfactory progress is demonstrated by exhibiting consistent growth from the Beginning Level Criteria to Intermediate Level and eventually to Entry Level by the end of experiencing the DPT curriculum.

-Included in the competencies for each course are not only knowledge, skills and attitudes, but also safety, ethics, judgment, appropriate behavior (see

-Professional Behaviors Policy), communication, documentation, etc. To be awarded a grade of "B" or better, a student must demonstrate a satisfactory level of performance in these areas as determined by the faculty.
+Included in the competencies for each course are not only knowledge, skills, and attitudes, but also safety, ethics, judgment, appropriate behavior (see Professional Behaviors policy), communication, documentation, etc. To be awarded a grade of "B" or better, a student must demonstrate a satisfactory level of performance in these areas as determined by the faculty.